Technigo/project-react-native-app/README.md

 ![Niagara Falls](https://images.unsplash.com/photo-1489447068241-b3490214e879?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1950&q=80)

 This week's project is a very free one.
-Your only restrictions are that it should be a mobile app created with React Native, using styled components and have one functionality that uses the sensors of your mobile phone. (camera, gyro, accelerometer, voice assistance, ARKit etc.)
+Your only restrictions are that it should be a mobile app created with React Native and using styled components.
+Also, the app it self should either be:
+  - using one of the sensors of your mobile phone such as the camera, accelerometer or voice assistance etc.
+  - using an external API to fetch something to your app and then interact with it.
+  - a multiscreen app by using [React Navigation](https://facebook.github.io/react-native/docs/navigation).
+  - a useful app such as a calculator, a stopwatch or a compass.

-## Ideas that you could build 💡
+## Other ideas that you could build 💡
 - step counter
 - photo booth
 - some kind of game based on shakes/tilts on the phone
 - camera app
 - a bubble level
 - Or maybe you remember [this game](https://www.youtube.com/watch?v=nT9gxQkSCN8&feature=youtu.be)!?
+- Fetch a bunch of cute dog photos from an api and use the [share method](https://facebook.github.io/react-native/docs/share) to share it with your friends.

 ## What you will learn 🧠

 - How to use React Native to create a mobile app
-- How to add functionality that uses the sensors of a mobile phone. (camera, gyro, accelerometer, etc.)
 - Practice using Styled Components for your styling.

 ## How to get started 💪🏼